arelangi/adityarelangi.com/talks/2017/may/index.md

 ???

-- Now that you've noticed it, you might ask what the big deal is
-- To know this you need to understand how CMD and ENTRYPOINT work in Docker
-- Let's take a look at the docker file
-- This particular example echoes out whatever argument we give it
-- When you make your container runnable by adding either ENTRYPOINT or CMD, you can override the CMD arguments
-- As you've seen from the example, we are exploiting the CMD to pass on a message into the container
 - It is upto the application inside the container to do what it wants to do with it
 - Now you might be wondering, this is all well and good, but nobody said I have to dockerize my code to be Serverless.
 I just want to write the code and not worry about any of the Ops stuff at all
 - Yes, I agree, but listen if you are not ready to do some Ops at least, we can't provide all this amazing stuff
 - You say you aren't interested any more?